varunmved/code-sample/README.md

 ## Introduction

 Hello engineering candidate!
-This is Hologram's take-home exercise for software engineers with a backend or full-stack focus.
+This is **  take-home exercise for software engineers with a backend or full-stack focus.
 The challenge will be to implement a “usage parser” class to handle several types of incoming data strings, differentiated by id, and parse their constituent data.
 To facilitate this, we’ve done the TDD part for you: you have a set of tests that should pass when the class is complete!

 ## Setup